vasyakrg/clamav-mirror/README.md

 ### Cron

-Docker update automate and run always one day, but you may change it in data/crontab.txt file
+Docker update automate and run always one day, but you may change it in .env file

 ## ClamAV Configuration